ThomasBallardCI/Hexi-Skate-HardwareM1/readme1.md

 Switched footer section to div on recomendation from HTML validator warning

 added semicolon to copyright icon text after HTML validation error

+converted all images to webp after lighthouse optimisation recomendation and re-uploaded